brucemack/brucemack.github.io/_posts/2024-06-27-input-output-writer-1.md

 categories: [ "ibm1620" ]
 ---

-It's hard to believe I'm writing an post about electric typewriters.
+It's hard to believe I'm writing a post about electric typewriters.
 My parents would be disappointed that my years of engineering education have come to this.
 But this is no ordinary typewriter.

 # Interesting Clock Feature

-While studying the clock generation logic [as described in my last post](/ibm1620/2024/06/25/clocks-working.html), I was puzzled by an input signal called -S HOLD TR P1 that comes from page 01.64.12.1 way towards the back of volume 3 of Dave's ALD set.
+While studying the clock generation logic [as described in my last post](/ibm1620/2024/06/25/clocks-working.html), I was puzzled by an input signal called -S HOLD TR P1 that comes from page 01.64.12.1 of Dave's ALD set - way towards the back of Volume 3.
 Normally you'd think of the system clock as a __driver__ of all computer activity, so seeing a logic __input__ to the clock tree caught my attention.
 I'll get into this in more detail in a future post, but the ALD page where this signal